 |Driving under the influence of alcohol or drugs is a frequently committed crime in Utah: there were more than 10,766 arrests for DUI in Utah in 2017.
 You can find additional details about DUI arrests in Utah in this report (which contains fiscal year data).
 In addition to arrests, impaired driving leads to death: 36 in 2017.
 Alcohol-related driver crashes were 4.3 times more likely to be fatal than other crashes.||

-The Highway Safety Office leads statewide efforts to eliminate impaired driving, through a combination of education and enforcment programs.
+The Highway Safety Office leads statewide efforts to eliminate impaired driving, through a combination of education and enforcement programs.

 Truth About Consequences